 What happens if you or a family member tests positive for COVID-19

-Editor’s note: In the wake of rising coronavirus cases in Hong Kong, the Centre for Health Protection has set up a hotline for any public queries on COVID-19 2125 1122.
-See their dedicated page for the most detailed and up-to-date information about the situation in HKSAR.
+Editor’s note: In the wake of rising COVID-19 cases in Hong Kong, the Centre for Health Protection has set up a hotline for any public queries on COVID-19 2125 1111/2125 1122.
+See the dedicated page for the most detailed and up-to-date information about the situation in HKSAR.

 There are two broad types of COVID-19 tests in Hong Kong:

-- And the antibody test (that will confirm if you’ve been previously exposed to the virus and developed an immune response towards it)
+- Antibody test: Confirms if you’ve been previously exposed to the virus and developed an immune response towards it (including through vaccination)

-The PCR test (polymerase chain reaction) is the gold standard in COVID-19 testing and the only valid test to show if you are COVID positive or COVID free.
-It is the most common test in Hong Kong, the one in which deep throat or nasal swabs are taken, dipped in nucleic acid and then analysed in a lab for the presence of coronavirus.
+The RT-PCR test (reverse transcription polymerase chain reaction) is the gold standard in COVID-19 testing and the only valid test to show if you are COVID positive or COVID free.
+The terms RT-PCR and PCR tests are often used interchangeably, but there are some differences in the way the testing is conducted.
+It is the most common test in Hong Kong, the one in which combined nasal and throat swabs are taken, dipped in nucleic acid and then analysed in a lab for the presence of coronavirus.

 Who Should Get Tested For COVID-19?

-It’s a scenario we’re staring at or maybe we will, pretty soon.
-A nagging pain in the throat, a dry cough, breathlessness, temperature, food doesn’t taste the same, the roses don’t smell sweet.
-Contact a doctor if you have any symptoms, one of the private clinics which are authorised to conduct COVID-19 tests or the CHP hotline as soon as you can.
+International arrivals, those notified for compulsory testing by the Government (each day a list is also published by the CHP), those in a profession which requires regular tests for safety, close contacts of COVID-19 positive people or feeling a bit-off (dry cough, a nagging pain, temperature).
+Contact a doctor if you have any symptoms, one of the private clinics which are authorised to conduct COVID-19 tests, or the CHP hotline as soon as you can.
 Reveal your travel history and exact symptoms, then allow them to guide you on the protocol.